 We believe that everyone should have the opportunity to see, enjoy, learn about and participate in craft.
-We are committed to advancing equality, diversity and inclusion (EDI) and opposed to all forms of unfair discrimination, working with our peer organisations to champion and support change.
-We believe that embracing diversity enriches the sector and sparks new manifestations and interpretations of craft.
+We are committed to equality and opposed to all forms of unfair discrimination.
+We believe that embracing diversity enriches the sector and sparks new manifestations and interpretations of contemporary craft.